OxWearables/rap_wearables/cdt_instructions.md

 6. Run `dx cd users/<user_name>` to navigate between directories on the RAP.
 [This is just an example - navigate to the folder you want, not to my folder :)] You can read more about the dx command line interface in the links, but you can also run other commands prefaced by dx (e.g. `dx ls`)

-7. To download the file my_eid_list.txt, run `dx download my_eid_list.txt`.
+7. To download the file my_eid_list.txt from the RAP, run `dx download my_eid_list.txt`.

-8. To upload the file accelerometer_summary.csv, run `dx upload accelerometer_summary.csv`.
+8. To upload the file accelerometer_summary.csv to the RAP, run `dx upload accelerometer_summary.csv`.
 [Note the similarities with how you work with files in the temporary storage on a cloud instance.]

 9. Logout using `dx logout`.
 Your file should now be downloaded/ uploaded.